 “When there was still snow left over there and the weather was still cold?”

 “A few mentioned that when they stopped their vehicle and stepped out, the soldier was no longer there.
 As if he just vanished in thin air”

 “Wow that is strange indeed.
 And no one knows why he killed and ate the soldiers?”

 “No. Strange part was that all the ration and food at the post was still intact so it wasn’t like that they ran out of food and started to eat each other.
 Food was still there but he still chose to kill and eat another human.
-What is even stranger is that he managed to kill three trained soldiers single handedly.
+What is even stranger is that he managed to kill three trained soldiers alone.
 It is said that even today if you looked closely, you can find pieces of bones of the dead soldiers in there”

 “Why do they call it Shaheed Sainik Bhawan then?
 They were not really martyrs in a war?”

 “What would you call it then, “Swadisht Sainik Bhawan”?
 They did die at their post, safeguarding it.
 They were here in a harsh winter doing their duty and were killed by a maniac, that makes them martyrs”

 I didn’t know what to think of the story I was just told, whether to believe it or disregard it.
 All of the three soldiers seemed to know about the story and kind of took turns to narrate the events to me.
 The only way to confirm its validity was to talk to Indian Army but that was not really an option.
 Further, if such a thing indeed happened here, what is the certainty that Army would talk about it and spread the word?